cran/matlib/README.md

   - `cholesky()` - calculates a Cholesky square root of a matrix
   - `swp()` - matrix sweep operator

-6. Eigenvalues -- functions to illustrate the algorithms for calculating eigenvalues and eigenvectors
+6. Eigenvalues: functions to illustrate the algorithms for calculating eigenvalues and eigenvectors

   - `eig()` - eigenvalues and eigenvectors
   - `SVD()` - singular value decomposition
+  - `power_method()` - find dominant eigenvector using the power method

+7. Vector diagrams: functions for drawing vector diagrams in 2D and 3D

+  - `arrows3d()` - draw nice 3D arrows
+  - `corner()` -  draw a corner showing the angle between two vectors
+  - `point_on_line()` - position of a point along a line
+  - `vectors()`, `vectors3d()` - plot geometric vector diagrams

 ### Vignettes